Albert Kesselring: Commutation and release from prison

 The death verdict against Kesselring generated outrage in the United Kingdom, where Kesselring was viewed sympathetically by his former foes, including the former Prime Minister, Winston Churchill, and Alexander, who sent a telegram to Prime Minister Clement Attlee in which he expressed his hope that Kesselring's sentence would be commuted.
 "As his old opponent on the battlefield", he stated, "I have no complaints against him.
 Kesselring and his soldiers fought against us hard but clean."
 Alexander had expressed his admiration for Kesselring as a military commander as early as 1943.
 In his 1961 memoirs, Alexander paid tribute to Kesselring as a commander who "showed great skill in extricating himself from the desperate situations into which his faulty intelligence had led him".

 Alexander's sentiments were echoed by Lieutenant General Sir Oliver Leese, who had commanded the British Eighth Army in the Italian Campaign.
 In a May 1947 interview, Leese said he was "very sad" to hear of what he considered "British victor's justice" being imposed on Kesselring, an "extremely gallant soldier who had fought his battles fairly and squarely".
 Churchill remarked that "Kesselring was a good general, with a competent staff" in Triumph and Tragedy, the final volume of his History of the Second World War.
 Lord de L'Isle, who had been awarded the Victoria Cross for gallantry at Anzio, raised the issue in the House of Lords.

-The Italian government refused to carry out death sentences, as the death penalty had been abolished in Italy in 1944 and was regarded as a relic of Mussolini's Fascist regime.
+The Italian government refused to carry out death sentences: the death penalty was explicitly abolished in the Constitution of Italy, which was due to come into force in January 1948; the last executions carried out by Italian authorities occurred in March 1947, two months before Kesselnring's sentencing (see Villarbasse massacre).
 The Italian decision was very disappointing to the British government because the trials had partly been intended to meet the expectations of the Italian public.
 The War Office notified Lieutenant General Sir John Harding, who had succeeded Alexander as commander of British forces in the Mediterranean in 1946, that there should be no more death sentences and those already imposed should be commuted.
-Accordingly, Harding commuted the death sentences imposed on Mackensen, Mälzer and Kesselring to life imprisonment on 4 July 1947.
-Mälzer died while still in prison in February 1952, while Mackensen, after having his sentence reduced to 21 years, was set free in October 1952.
+Harding commuted the death sentences imposed on Mackensen, Mälzer and Kesselring to life imprisonment on 4 July 1947.
+Mälzer died while still in prison in February 1952.
+Mackensen, after having his sentence reduced to 21 years, was set free in October 1952.

 In May 1947, Kesselring was moved from Mestre prison near Venice to Wolfsberg, Carinthia.
-While in Wolfsberg he was approached by a former SS major who had an escape plan prepared.
-According to Kesselring, he declined the offer on the grounds that it would be seen as a confession of guilt.
-Other senior Nazi figures did manage to escape from Wolfsberg to South America or Syria.
-In October 1947 he was transferred for the last time, to Werl Prison, in Westphalia.
+In October 1947, he was transferred for the last time to Werl Prison, in Westphalia.